HeresJohnny5/100-days-of-code/log.md

 **Thoughts**: Today unfortunately was not a great day.
 There are times in my coding path where I question what I'm doing and will all this work mean something in the long run.
 That and I continue to fear that what I've learned in the past I cannot remember in the present.

+## Day 51: March 11, 2018

+**Progress**: While I have not logged a post in my log over the past two days I have continued to code.
+Today I wrapped up my first week's lectures for Intro to ReactJS reinforcing my understanding of React components and I took my first assessment passing w/ a 90%!

+**Thoughts**: While reading someone's code can be challenging at times, writing code from scratch can be downright impossible.
+That being said I've decided to focus my efforts solely on edX's Introduction to React.
+I'm hopeful this will help me write more code and less watch others.

 ---
 ### 2018 Projects / Certifications:
 + January 2018: [**M001: MongoDB Basics**](https://drive.google.com/file/d/1nycVB8u9t5B3x0MDnqr7gU5CBdYgPc7s/view)